-The Marvel Cinematic Universe (MCU) is now at fifteen films.
+The Marvel Cinematic Universe (MCU) is now at seventeen films.
 I’ve not spoken to one person who fully agrees on the order these films should be ranked in.
 My wife is still giving me crap about where I’ve put Iron Man 3.
 So it’s a good exercise in kicking the hornets nest and seeing who disagrees most vehemently.

 So it’s always a good topic for discussion.

 Part 1 ranks 19-11!